sCrypt-Inc/scryptTS-docs/docs/how-to-deploy-and-call-a-contract/how-to-deploy-and-call-a-contract.md

 console.log(typeof instance.methods.foo) // output `function`
 ```

-This function is designed to invoke the corresponding `@method` of the same name on chain, meaning calling it will spend the previous contract UTXO in a new transaction.
+This function is designed to invoke the corresponding `@method` of the same name on chain, meaning: calling it will spend the previous contract UTXO in a new transaction.
 You can call it like this:

 ```ts
 // Note: `instance.methods.foo` should be passed in all arguments and in the same order that `instance.foo` would take.